-A standard interface is provided for the Remote Client programs to access the server system.
-Application programs, such as web browsers or MATLAB, can access the server core and the analysis results from the client site via the pre-defined communication protocols.
-Using dynamic HTML pages and JavaScript code, together with the mathematical manipulation and graphic display capability of MATLAB, the client has the ability to specify the format and views of analysis results.
-Details about the user interfaces of the collaborative framework can be found in Peng and Law [3].

-- Java Servlet enabled Web Server is employed to receive the requests from the clients and forward them to the Application Server.
-The Web Server also plays the role of reformatting the analysis results in certain HTML format for the web-based clients.
-In the prototype system, Apache HTTP web server is employed to handle the requests from the users, and Apache Tomcat is utilized as the Java Servlet server. - The Application Server is the middle layer for handling communication between the Web Server and the Database.
+- A standard interface is provided for the Client programs to access the server system.
+Application programs, such as web browsers and MATLAB, can access the server core and analysis results from the client site via the pre-defined interface.
+Using dynamic HTML pages and JavaScript code, together with the mathematical manipulation and graphic display capability of MATLAB, the client can specify the format and views of the analysis results. - Java Servlet enabled Web Server is employed to receive users' requests and hand them to the Application Server.
+The Web Server also plays the role of re-formatting the analysis results in certain HTML format for the web-based clients.
+In the prototype system, Apache HTTP web server is used to handle the users' requests, and Apache Tomcat is employed as the Java Servlet server. - The Application Server is the middle layer for handling communication between the Web Server and the Database.
 The Application Server provides the core functionalities for performing analysis and generating results.
 In the prototype system, the analysis core (OpenSees) is situated in the Application Server.
 Since OpenSees is a C++ application, the integration of OpenSees with Java Servlet server needs to be handled with special care.
 Although Java provides JNI (Java Native Interface) as an interface to procedures written in native programming language (C, C++, Fortran, etc.), accessing C++ applications from Java can be a challenging task.
-To keep the design modular and loosely coupled, the communication between Java applications and C++ programs is constructed in the data access system via a socket connection, instead of directly using JNI.
-Specific socket classes written in both Java and C++ are implemented to provide communication support between Java Servlets and OpenSees. - A COTS database system is utilized as the Data Server for facilitating the storage and retrieval of selected analysis results.
-Oracle 8i [7] is employed as the database system in the prototype implementation.
-The communication between the Application Server and the Database is handled via the standard data access interfaces that Oracle 8i provides.
-In the original design of OpenSees, the Channel class is defined to facilitate the communication between core objects and remote processes (for details of Channel class, see McKenna [6]).
-The Channel class can be extended to include a new subclass DB\Datastore, which can be used to establish the communication between OpenSees core objects and the COTS database.
-The DB\Datastore class uses Open Database Connectivity (ODBC) to send and retrieve data between the OpenSees core objects and the database.
-Partial listing of the interface for the DB\Datastore class is shown in Fig. 3.
+In order to keep the design modular, the communication between Java applications and C++ programs is done in the data access system via a socket connection, instead of directly using JNI.
+Specific socket classes written in both Java and C++ are implemented to provide communication support between Java Servlets and OpenSees.

+A COTS Database system is utilized for the storage and retrieval of selected analysis results.
+Both Oracle 8i and MySQL are employed as the database system in the prototype implementation.
+The communication between the Application Server and the Database is handled via the standard data access interfaces that Oracle 8i or MySQL provides.
+In the original design of OpenSees, the Channel class is defined to facilitate the communication between core objects and remote processes (for details of Channel class, see McKenna [22]).
+The Channel class can be extended to include a new subclass DB_Datastore and to establish the communication between core objects and the COTS database.
+The DB_Datastore class uses Open Database Connectivity (ODBC) to send and retrieve data between the OpenSees core objects and the database.
+Partial listing of the interface for the DB_Datastore class is shown in Figure 3.